(a repeat from last year)

 The Apostle Paul illustrated his teaching with an easily understood temptation.

 “Let him that stole steal no more: but rather let him labor, working with his hands the thing which is good, that he may have to give to him that needeth” (Ephesians 4:28).

-To those whose “former conversation” (manner of life) involved theft, and who still as believers may be similarly tempted, Paul commands that work and giving replace the carnality of stealing.
+To those whose life before Christ involved theft, and who may still as believers be similarly tempted, Paul commands that work and giving replace the carnality of stealing.
 The Apostle does not simply command the Ephesian believers to avoid the selfishness of theft, but to devote themselves to those activities that make generosity and self sacrifice possible.
 We put off theft by putting on work and giving.
 Decisive action, based on a mind renewed by Scripture, ensures that the believer’s heart engages in a positive, proactive manner that replaces works of the flesh with the characteristics of Christ.

 The human heart and mind do not exist in a vacuum.
 Thoughts, attitudes and sensibilities move within us at all times, leading to corresponding actions.
 “Out of the heart are the issues of life” (Proverbs 4:23).
 When we become aware of fleshly inclinations and stimulations contrary to the Word of God, our calling involves both the negative of “Through the power of Christ, I will not think, say and do that,” and the positive of “Through the power of Christ, I will think, say and do this.”
 All is possible because the Holy Spirit dwells within us to enable the putting off, putting on process of faith.

 This dynamic way of faith applies to all temptation.
 Indeed, regarding the fleshly stimulations that personally affect us, seeking God's "put on" replacement goes far in enabling more consistent overcoming and obedience.
 The Spirit of the Lord Jesus dwells in us if we have believed, making possible the replacement of the human with the Divine...